We are currently looking for a postdoc to

 The vision of the project is to develop AI systems with people at their heart.
 These citizen-centric AI systems learn the preferences of individual users to provide personalised services and advice in important application areas such as smart transportation, energy and disaster response.
 To ensure trustworthiness, these systems safeguard privacy by learning and making decisions locally, for example on a user's smart device.
 They also offer clear explanations for their decisions and involve stakeholders through a continuous feedback loop.

-Explainability in citizen-centric AI: You will design new algorithms and interaction mechanisms that will allow non-expert citizen users to understand and engage with complex AI systems.
+For this role, you will work on explainability in citizen-centric AI.
+Specifically, you will design new algorithms and interaction mechanisms that will allow non-expert citizen users to understand and engage with complex AI systems.

 You will be part of a supportive and diverse research team.
 As an example of ongoing impactful work in the project, CCAIS postdoc Dr Elnaz Shafipour has recently been featured in a BCS video series on Net Zero.